P1ntas/Large-Scale-Software-Development/factsheets/team1/team1.md

 - Our market research played a vital role in shaping various aspects of the project, including the creation of user stories, the product vision, questions related to the system, and many other key elements.

+- We contributed to the project startup regarding the technologies used for future work.

 ## Sprint 1